 |Study Design: Evidence obtained from randomized trials and from observational and descriptive studies (e.g., international patterns studies, time series).|

 |External Validity: Poor.|

-Based on solid evidence, screening with PSA and/or DRE results in overdiagnosis of prostate cancers, and detection of some prostate cancers that would never have caused significant clinical problems.
+Based on solid evidence, screening with PSA and/or DRE results in overdiagnosis of prostate cancers and detection of some prostate cancers that would never have caused significant clinical problems.
 Thus, screening leads to some degree of overtreatment.
 Based on solid evidence, current prostate cancer treatments, including radical prostatectomy and radiation therapy, result in permanent side effects in many men.
 The most common of these side effects are erectile dysfunction and urinary incontinence.[1,2,3,4] Screening also leads to false-positive findings, with sequelae involving unnecessary diagnostic procedures.
-In addition, the screening process itself can lead to adverse psychological effects in men who have a prostate biopsy but do not have identified prostate cancer.[5 ]
-Prostatic biopsies are associated with complications, including fever, pain, hematospermia/hematuria, positive urine cultures, and rarely sepsis.[6 ]
+In addition, the screening process itself can lead to adverse psychological effects in men who have a prostate biopsy but do not have identified prostate cancer.
+Prostatic biopsies are associated with complications, including fever, pain, hematospermia/hematuria, positive urine cultures, and, rarely, sepsis.

 Magnitude of Effect: 20% to 70% of men who had no problems before radical prostatectomy or external-beam radiation therapy will have reduced sexual function and/or urinary problems.

-|Study Design: Evidence obtained from cohort or case-control studies.|
+|Study Design: Evidence obtained from cohort studies, case-control studies, and randomized controlled trials.|

 |Internal Validity: Good.|